 Where are classes held?

 Full-time classes for new students are held at the College Park campus in Maryland, just eight miles from the White House.
-Classes for the Working Professionals program are held at two locations; Baltimore, MD (in the UMD Bio Park at 801 W. Baltimore Street, Baltimore, MD 21201) and in Washington, D.C., in the Ronald Reagan Building and International Trade Center at 1300 Pennsylvania Avenue NW, Washington, D.C., 20004.
+Classes for the Working Professionals program are held at two locations; Baltimore, MD (in the UMD Bio Park at 801 W. Baltimore Street, Baltimore, MD 21201) and in Washington, D.C. (in the Ronald Reagan Building and International Trade Center at 1300 Pennsylvania Avenue NW, Washington, D.C., 20004).

 Go to the admissions page for specific admissions requirements.